 The cruises last approximately 1 hour 10 minutes and enable you to see about twenty of the city’s most prestigious landmarks.

-To choose your departure time, we recommend that you check travel information by following this link.
-Boats usually depart every 30 – 40 minutes.
+To choose your departure time, we recommend that you check the travel information here.
+Boats usually depart every 30 to 40 minutes.

 Prices vary from 5.5 euros (kids) to 13.5 euros (adults) for a simple cruise.
-A meal on-board one of the Bateaux Mouches can cost anything from 55 to 263 euros (see Price of the Bateaux Mouches in Paris).
+A meal on-board one of the Bateaux Mouches can cost anything from 55 to 263 euros (see here).

 You can buy your Bateaux Mouches tickets online, by phone or at the departure counter on the Pont de l’Alma.